Edward621/sms_module/README.md

 ## Post Message

-You can use your desired platform to send message to the api application:
+You can use your desired platform to send message to the api application. e.g. Using terminal:

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"phoneNumber": "6014938293", "msg": "happy go lucky"}' 127.0.0.1:3000/queue
 ```